 Drivers of any age can cause serious car accidents.
 Although elderly drivers with impaired abilities may be dangerous, so may be other drivers who are distracted by texting or impaired by alcohol or drugs.

 If you or a loved one has been injured in a car accident caused by a dangerous or negligent driver, legal remedies may be available to you.
-Contact the Los Angeles car accident attorneys at Binder and Associates to discuss your situation and your legal options.
+Contact the Encino, Los Angeles car accident attorneys at Binder Law Group, PLC to discuss your situation and your legal options.